-If you’re shipping internationally, customs paperwork will also be a big consideration.you’ll need to have all the correct information and harmonized codes filled out properly so that your shipment can enter the country without delay.
-All couriers will also require your shipment to have a Dangerous Goods label, so that it’s handled carefully while in transit.
+If you’re shipping internationally, customs paperwork will also be a big consideration.
+You’ll need to have all the correct information and harmonized codes filled out properly so that your shipment can enter the country without delay.
+All couriers will also require your shipment to have a Dangerous Goods label so that it’s handled carefully while in transit.

 When shipping electric bike batteries, you should remember to use sturdy packaging.
 Using padding material will help ensure that the bike doesn’t move while in transit, though you may also choose to use straps to keep everything in place.

 In terms of cost, you should remember that eBikes are big and heavy, which means you should expect shipping to be expensive.
 You may also face increased costs if you’re shipping an electric bike battery in the eBike or if the parcel is considered oversized or odd-sized.
-To try and keep costs down, you can minimize the amount of packaging materials you use for the shipment without compromising its safety.
+To try and keep costs down, you can minimize the number of packaging materials you use for the shipment without compromising its safety.